-By Melissa Bernstein for the Faust Library Blog- The Library will be closed on Monday, July 24 for Pioneer Day.
-The Reference Desk will be closing at noon on Friday, July 21.
+By Melissa Bernstein for the Faust Library Blog- The Law Library will be closed on Monday, February 19 for Presidents’ Day.
+The reference desk will close at noon on Friday, February 16.

 By Katie Cox for BioLawToday.org Truth be told, I sort of stumbled into the field of disability law and have quickly discovered a passion for it.
 Almost a year ago, I was made aware of and encouraged to apply for a small grant program by a faculty member.
 Soon after, I had the pleasure of […]

 By Cody Lutz for EDRBlog.org As a graduate student fellow with the Environmental Dispute Resolution (EDR) Program, I’ve been working on various community-based conflicts and challenges.
 One such challenge has been helping the Town of Springdale, Utah (just outside the south entrance of Zion National Park) to engage stakeholders in a collaborative process to address […]

 By Danya Rumore Unhealthy air quality.
 Growing demands for water in an arid state.
 Conflicts over public lands and how those lands should be managed.
 These are just a few environmental and natural resources challenges here in Utah that we hear “keep people up at night.”
 Such challenges are indeed daunting, and they will not […]

 By Erika Hanson The Affordable Care Act (ACA) is widely known for mandating health insurance coverage.
 Many of us don’t know that ACA also provided a way for pharmaceutical drugs known as “biologics” to be more affordable to consumers by having a provision known as the Biologics Price Competition and Innovation Act of 2009 (BPCI […]